Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/07_lattice_theory.typ

   This is why we can use BDDs directly in our abstract interpretation framework.
 ]

-== Chapter Summary
+#chapter-summary[
   This chapter established the mathematical foundations that make abstract interpretation both rigorous and practical.

   *Complete lattices* provide the algebraic structure underlying abstract domains, ensuring every set of approximations has both a least upper bound (join) and greatest lower bound (meet).
   This structure enables systematic combination of information from multiple execution paths.

   *Monotone functions* preserve the precision ordering, ensuring that abstract transformers never lose information in unexpected ways.
   This monotonicity property is essential for soundness: if we start with a safe approximation, applying a monotone function maintains that safety.

   *Tarski's fixpoint theorem* provides the existence guarantee for program analysis, proving that every monotone function over a complete lattice has both a least and greatest fixpoint.
   This theorem justifies the search for least fixpoints as optimal solutions to dataflow equations.

   *Kleene iteration* transforms existence into construction, providing a concrete algorithm that computes least fixpoints by iterating from the bottom element.
   The ascending chain condition ensures this iteration terminates after finitely many steps for well-designed abstract domains.

   *Galois connections* formalize the relationship between concrete and abstract semantics through adjoint abstraction and concretization functions.
   This framework enables proving soundness compositionally and reasoning about precision loss systematically.

   Together, these tools enable rigorous program analysis with guaranteed termination, soundness, and predictable precision characteristics.
+]